Outlook and disclosures

-Metso publishes its outlook every year and provides updates on the outlook when necessary.
-The disclosure policy is approved by the Board of Directors.
+Metso publishes its outlook quarterly and provides updates on the outlook when necessary.
+The disclosure policy is approved by the Board of Directors and updated when necessary.

 Metso follows the principle of equality in its investor communications and aims to give all market participants simultaneous and timely access to the information they need so that they can determine the value of the Metso shares in an informed manner.

 Metso follows the rules and recommendations of the Nasdaq OMX Helsinki exchange, as well as the regulation set forth in the Finnish Companies Act and Finnish Securities Markets Act and other relevant laws and the standards of the Financial Supervision Authority (FSA) in Finland.